cartheur/ideal/README.md

 We should care because, depending on the conceptual starting and end points, we design the agent's algorithm, the robot's sensors, or the simulated environment differently.

-In the traditional view, we design the agent's input (called observation o in Figure 1.2/left) as if it represented the environment's state.
-In the case of simulated environments, we implement o as a function of s, where s is the state of the environment ($o = f(s)$ in Figure 1.2/left).
-In the case of robots, we process the sensor data as if it represented the state of the real world, even though this state is not accessible.
+In the traditional view, we design the agent's input, called observation $o$ in Figure 1.2/left, as if it represented the environment's state.
+In the case of simulated environments, we implement $o$ as a function of $s$, where $s$ is the state of the environment, as $o = f(s)$ in Figure 1.2/left.
+In the case of automata, we process the sensor data as if it represented the state of the real world, even though this state is not accessible.
 This is precisely what the embodied paradigm suggests to avoid because it amounts to considering the agent's input as a representation of the world.

-In the embodied view, we design the agent's input (called result r in Figure 1.2/right) as a result of an experiment initiated by the agent.
-In simulated environments, we implement r as a function of the experiment and of the state ($r = f (e,s)$ in Figure 1.2/right).
+In the embodied view, we design the agent's input, called result $r$ in Figure 1.2/right, as a result of an experiment initiated by the agent.
+In simulated environments, we implement $r$ as a function of the experiment and of the state $r = f (e,s)$ in Figure 1.2/right.
 In a given state of the environment, the result may vary according to the experiment.
-We may even implement environments that have no state, as we do in the next page.
-When designing robots, we process the sensor data as representing the result of an experiment initiated by the robot.
+We may even implement environments that have no state, as is propopsed in the next section.
+When designing robots and automata (those kinds of programs in Smart Cities), we process the sensor data as representing the result of an experiment initiated by the system.

 ## 1.3: Agent implementation according to the embodied paradigm